The Dream of Shahrazad

 SYNOPSIS

-The Dream of Shahrazad explores recent social and political events in Egypt, Turkey and Lebanon through the famous story collection, The 1001 Nights (aka Arabian Nights), using the fabled storytelling princess Shahrazad as a metaphor to explore how creativity and political articulation can stand against oppression.
-Weaving together a web of music, politics and storytelling, the film follows a series of unforgettable characters, all of whom draw their inspiration from The 1001 Nights.
+THE DREAM OF SHAHRAZAD explores recent social and political events in Egypt, Turkey, and Lebanon using the fabled storytelling princess Shahrazad of Arabian Nights as a metaphor to explore how creativity and political articulation can stand against oppression.

 CREW

-Screenwriter: Francois Verster
+Screenwriter: François Verster

-DOP: Francois Verster
+DOP: François Verster

-Editor: Francois Verster
+Editor: François Verster

 play icon